mathmanu/caffe-jacinto/INSTALL.md

  -- https://github.com/OpenKinect/libfreenect2/issues/36 <br>
  -- sudo ln -s /usr/lib/x86_64-linux-gnu/libturbojpeg.so.0.0.0 /usr/lib/x86_64-linux-gnu/libturbojpeg.so

  * <b>Building on Ubuntu 18.04 has an issue.</b> It is related to the opencv python package provided by anacoda.
-The solution is to remove that opencv python package (if you have it) and then install another one as follows.
+The solution is to remove that opencv python package (if you have it) and then install another one as follows.<br>
- -- conda remove opencv
+ -- conda remove opencv <br>
  -- conda install -c menpo opencv3

 6. Appendix: Caffe's original instructions